 Last Friday afternoon we set out on our first camping trip of the year.
 The summer of 2017 was the first time our family went camping ever!
+We were camped on the Western Slope at Vega lake.
 I had been camping once or twice in college, but never with my little family until then.
-The location we camped at the first time was okay, but it was extremely hot during the day and there seemed to be no relief from wasps.
+The location we camped at that first time was okay, but it was extremely hot during the day and there seemed to be no relief from wasps.
 When night time rolled around we heard coyotes that seemed to be way too close for comfort.
 Regardless, the boys loved their first experience and we vowed to do it again but with better preparedness.
 It was so hard to prepare for that first camping trip because half of our things were still packed away in boxes waiting for its permanent home.

 This time it was different.
-I packed really well and took my time mulling over lists and preparing the weeks in advance to make sure we didn’t forget anything vital, like band-aids and ointment we used a few times with the boys in addition to pot holders and skewers that weren’t wooden and caught on fire to bug spray that was also forgotten on our last trip.
+I packed really well and took my time mulling over lists and preparing the weeks in advance to make sure we didn’t forget anything vital, like band-aids and ointment, pot holders and skewers (that weren’t wooden and caught on fire) to bug spray that was also forgotten on our last trip.
 I bought a giant storage container for all these camping related items.
 It proved to work well, although it was a little heavy.

 Here is an image from that tragic day five years ago found on Denver Fox 31: